timescale/docs/migrate/live-migration/index.md

 Live migration is a new migration strategy to move a large amount of data (100&nbsp;GB-10&nbsp;TB+) with low downtime (on the order of few minutes).
-It requires more steps to execute than a migration with downtime using [pg_dump/restore][pg-dump-and-restore], but supports more use-cases and has fewer requirements than the [dual-write and backfill] method.
+It is significantly more complex to execute than a migration with downtime using [pg_dump/restore][pg-dump-and-restore], but supports more use-cases and has fewer requirements than the [dual-write and backfill] method.